diogogomes77/screen-grabber/README.md

 This option will send screen shots exactly like the Picture capture, but no images will be saved individually.
 Instead, a video file will be encoded on the server side and then saved in the upload_folder.

 Limitations:
-- Important! this feature is not prepared to run in JAR without a tweak because "it's not possible to load a native library from inside a jar"  (https://github.com/artclarke/humble-video/issues/112#issuecomment-607157685)
+- Important!
+This feature only works when run from the IDE.
+It is not prepared to run from Docker yet.
+Due to a JNI in the library used for this feature, the code has to be modified to include the native library in the JAR it self.  (https://github.com/artclarke/humble-video/issues/112#issuecomment-607157685)
 - The framerate is hardcoded at 6 fps.
 - Screen size must be one of the numerical options. - No option for original screen size.
 - The user must stop the capture, for the server to flush the muxer and close the file (it takes some seconds for the file to be ready).

 ## to run: